oat-sa/taohub-articles/articles/Theming/how-to-handle-platform-themes.md

     'id' => 'taoSomethingDefaultTheme'
 ];
 ```
-Your configuration array will be merged over these defaults, so that you can easily overwrite whatever you wish.
+Your configuration array will be merged over these defaults so that you can easily overwrite whatever you wish.
 You can also add custom keys, there is a generic getter function to retrieve these values from the object.
-Mind you that keys must be in _camelCase_.
+Mind you, that keys must be in _camelCase_.

 ```php
 $options = [